|

 "Our policeman Mr. G. P. Hicks has been supplied with hand-cuffs,

-to see things run just right inside the corporation.
-As yet, Mr. Hicks,
+proposes to see things run just right inside the corporation.
+As

 "Attention is called to the very poor condition of the sidewalk at